 In this Deed:

+“Capacity and Tolling Agreement” means the Capacity and Tolling Agreement dated 31st December, 1998 between the Borrower and ECTRL, as supplemented on 13th May, 1999.

 "Creditors" means the Senior Creditors, the Hedging Providers, the Liquidity Provider, the Counterparties, the Standby Provider and the Subordinated Lenders.

 "Debt" means the Senior Debt, the Hedging Liabilities, the Liquidity Debt, the Inter-Group Material Contract Liabilities, the Standby Debt and the Subordinated Loans.